ushahidi/Ushahidi_Web/README.markdown

     of the from [Github, https://github.com/ushahidi/Ushahidi_Web/archives/master] - the files are available in .zip and .tar.gz

-    To unzip/extract the archive on a typical Unix/Linux command line: tar -xvf Ushahidi_Web-xxxx.tar.gz
+    To unzip/extract the archive on a typical Unix/Linux command line:

+    tar -xvf Ushahidi_Web-xxxx.tar.gz
     unzip Ushahidi_Web-xxxx.zip

     This will create a new directory Ushahidi_Web-xxxx containing all the Ushahidi platform files and directories - Move the contents of this directory into a directory within your webserver's document root or your public HTML directory.

-* Ensure the following directories are writable i.e. have their permission values set to 777
+* Ensure the following directories are writable (i.e. have their permission values set to 777):
     - application/config/config.php
     - application/config
     - application/cache